-The Jura A1 is a automatic coffee machine and one of the most popular versions in a wide variety of espresso machines from Jura.
+The Jura A1 is a great automatic coffee machine and is one of the most popular versions in a wide variety of espresso machines from Jura.
 While I generally like all of Jura’s super auto machines, I like this one in particular due to the combination of price and features.
-Read on to learn more!

 The Jura A1 has a minimalist, no-nonsense design.
 It’s piano black in color and sports several small silver details, making it, in my opinion, one of the sleekest coffee machines on today’s market.